-If exercise is like medicine, then strength training may be the closest thing we have to naturally turning back the clock on biological aging.
+If exercise is like medicine, then strength training may be the closest thing we have to naturally turning back the clock on biological ageing.

 “The benefits you feel from strength training are second to none,” says certified personal trainer Sana Shirvani, CFSC-certified functional strength coach and EXOS-certified performance coach.